rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 To truly understand Bitcoin,
  you must understand "keys",
  which is the most apt and important metaphor.
+ It is the keys that you custody.
+ Specifically, safe guarding your private keys, or rather, the seed phrases used to generate your private keys.

 This is the most important aspect of Bitcoin custody.
  A "key" refers to a private key that can sign transactions.
+ That is, the means to spend your Bitcoin.
+ In fact, your Bitcoin is only truly yours to the extend that you have secured your keys in a proper self custody system.

 A private key is nothing more than a very large number.
 A 256-bit number.